lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS/README.md

 -------
 _______
 ### STEP 1 - PREPARE A WEB SERVER
 * Launch an EC2 instance that will serve as "Web Server".
-I will choose Red hat Operating system for the servers.
+I will choose Red Hat Enterprise Linux Operating system for the servers.

-* Login to the AWS console
+* Log in to the AWS console

 * Search for EC2 (Elastic Compute Cloud)